GBA Tariff Tracker

 IEEPA

-If an auto 232 tariff has been paid, imports are not subject to this IEEPA tariff.
-Imports subject to this tariff are exempt from steel and aluminum 232 tariffs.
+If an auto, steel or aluminum 232 tariff has been paid, imports are not subject to this IEEPA tariff.

 Exemption for all USMCA-compliant goods.